tlebryk/trl/README.md

-# Token-Level Rewards for DPO & PPO (RLSF)
+# Token-Level Rewards for DPO, PPO & GRPO (RLSF)

 A complete framework for training LLMs with token-level rewards derived from symbolic feedback (compilers, runtime execution, etc.), inspired by the [RLSF paper](https://arxiv.org/abs/2405.16661).

-This project implements a pipeline that generates C++ code, compiles it, runs it with sanitizers (ASan/UBSan), maps errors to specific source lines, and trains a model to prefer correct code using token-weighted DPO or PPO.
+This project implements a pipeline that generates C++ code, compiles it, runs it with sanitizers (ASan/UBSan), maps errors to specific source lines, and trains a model to prefer correct code using token-weighted DPO, PPO, or GRPO.

 ## 🚀 Quick Start